dvanderweele/dungeon_crawler/README.md

 There are plenty of other bundlers out there touting "less config" than webpack, but as it turns out **none of them** *(at the time of this writing)* **work well or at all in Termux**.
 Actually, I borked my Termux install trying to get them to work 😤.

-In the end, I realized that it wad an enormous effort to go through to avoid learning how to do a basic webpack config.
+In the end, I realized that it was an enormous effort to go through to avoid learning how to do a basic webpack config.
 So I read through the docs — which are actually **amazing** — and it left me wondering why anyone ever complains about it.